LD4/entity_metadata_management/docs/0.1/index.md

 ##### Recording Changes Made to the Entity Set

 For each change in an Entity Set, the provider must record all information necessary to write the Activity entry in a Change Set.
 This includes:
-* The dereferencable URI for the entity
+* The dereferenceable URI for the entity
 * The `type` of entity (e.g. `http://vocab.getty.edu/ontology#Subject`)
 * The Activity `type` of change (e.g. `Add`, `Update`, `Deprecate`)
 * The datetime of the change to the entity